-French is taught in KS2.
+Spanish is taught in KS1 and KS2.
 The emphasis is on oral work, learning vocabulary through games and rhymes and introducing written work in Upper KS2.
 The National Curriculum states that MFL (Modern Foreign Language) is now a compulsory subject and must be taught once a week.
 The subject provides children with a sense of enjoyment and fascination in learning about themselves, others and the world around them.

 Music is taught to all our children in KS1 and KS2 as part of our school curriculum.

 We believe that Music is an important part of all our pupils’ education.
 We expect all pupils to make progress in music through the use of a planned scheme of work, by building on what they have learned at each stage of their school life, and by setting their sights on a high level of achievement.
 We aim to ensure that pupils become increasingly confident in making their own decisions about contributions to performing, improvising, composing, listening and appraising activities.
 Teaching and learning opportunities are planned for and we match work to differing levels of ability, extending individual talents and supporting those who need to make progress in smaller steps.
 All pupils are encouraged to take an active part in the school’s musical life and all have the opportunity to excel.